jdabtieu/CTFOJ/docs/INSTALL.md

 For updating instructions, click [here](#updating).

-Although CTFOJ can run on Linux, Windows, and MacOS, it is recommended to run it on a modern Linux distribution such as Ubuntu 20.04 LTS.
+Although CTFOJ can run on Linux, Windows, and MacOS, it is recommended to run it on a modern Linux distribution such as Ubuntu 22.04 LTS.
+This guide assumes that you are running Linux.

 # Step 0 - Getting a copy of CTFOJ
 The best way to get a copy of CTFOJ is to clone the repository at the version